COVID-19 vaccine sales push Moderna past expectations in Q2 - NewsBreak

 Analysts expected earnings of $4.58 per share on about $4.1 billion in revenue, according to FactSet.

-Moderna said Wednesday that its board authorized an additional $3 billion share repurchase program to return capital to shareholders.
-The company has repurchased 16 million shares since last year's final quarter.
-It still has about $1 billion left on another $3 billion repurchase program it announced in February.
+More than 77 million people in the U.S. have become fully vaccinated with Moderna’s two-dose shot, according to the Centers for Disease Control and Prevention.
+Over 128 million have done so with rival Pfizer’s vaccine.

+Another competitor entered the U.S. vaccine market last month, when federal regulators authorized a fourth option from Novavax, a protein vaccine that was found in large studies to be about 90% effective at preventing symptomatic COVID-19.

-Shares of Cambridge, Massachusetts-based Moderna Inc. jumped more than 15% in midday trading to $185.83 while broader indexes climbed over 1%.
+Shares of Cambridge, Massachusetts-based Moderna Inc. jumped more than 15% in morning trading to $185.54 while broader indexes climbed slightly.

 Follow Tom Murphy on Twitter: @thpmurphy